Yusuf560-ui/News-Headline-Classifier/README.md

 - Used CountVectorizer to for word freqency analysis
 - Used TfidfVectorizer for feature extraction
 - Tested sevaral models such as Logistic regression, SVC, LinearSVC and Naive Bayes
-- Final model (Naive Bayes) gave an accuracy and F1 score of 0.80
+- Final model (Base Logistic Regression) gave an accuracy and F1 score of 0.80

 ---